 Look at your skin.
 You probably have one or two scars already.
 Most people do.
 Why?
-Because a lot of things leave behind scars — from falls, like the one Holly had, to surgeries.
+Because a lot of things leave behind scars — from falls to surgeries.

 No matter what caused your scar, here's how your skin repaired the open wound.
 The skin made a bunch of collagen (say: KAHL-uh-jen) — tough, white protein fibers that act like bridges — to reconnect the broken tissue.
 As the body did its healing work, a dry, temporary crust formed over the wound.
 This crust is called a scab.

 The scab's job is to protect the wound as the damaged skin heals underneath.
 Eventually, a scab dries up and falls off on its own, leaving behind the repaired skin and, often, a scar.
-A scar isn't always a sure thing, though.
+Not every cut or scrape can make a scar, though many do.

 How Do I Prevent a Scar?

 Of course, the best way to prevent scars is to prevent wounds!
-You can reduce your chances of getting hurt by wearing kneepads, helmets, and other protective gear when you play sports, ride your bike, or go in-line skating.
+You can reduce your chances of getting hurt by wearing kneepads, helmets, and other protective gear when you play sports or ride your bike.

 But even with protective gear, a person can still get hurt once in a while.
-If this happens, you can take steps to prevent or reduce scarring.
-You can help your skin heal itself by treating it well during the healing process.
+If this happens, you can help prevent or reduce scarring.
+Help your skin heal itself by treating it well during the healing process.